ottogroup/schedoscope/README.md

 ## News

+###### 10/11/2017 - Release 0.9.3

+We have released Version 0.9.3 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+Minor bug fix.
+Show view name in resource manager also for transformations of views that have exportAs statements.

 ###### 09/21/2017 - Release 0.9.2

 We have released Version 0.9.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).